Existence of strong solutions to the steady Navier-Stokes equations for a compressible heat-conductive fluid with large forces: Introduction

-Compared with the isentropic case studied in \cite{CJ00}, due to presence of the energy equation, the main difficulties here lie in the existence of weak solutions to the approximate linearized system, dealing with the coupling terms between the velocity, density and temperature, and deriving the uniform estimates in a bounded domain, for example, how to control the energy norm $\|\bu-U\|_3+\|\eta\|_2+\|\theta\|_3$ uniformly in $\epsilon$ under the no-slip boundary condition.
-To circumvent such difficulties, we take the transform of $\varrho =1+\epsilon\rho$, $\Theta=1+\epsilon\theta$ for the system (\ref{1'}), instead of the transform ($\varrho=1+\epsilon^2\rho$, $\Theta=1+\epsilon^2\theta$) used in \cite{CJ00}, and utilize the lower order terms to control the higher order terms.
-More precisely, the main steps of the proof are the following: First, we apply Lax-Milgram's theorem to get the existence of weak solutions to the regularized elliptic equations \eqref{CL'R1}--\eqref{CL'R3} of the transformed linearized equations.
-Then, we exploit the uniform estimates and a compactness argument to get the existence of a weak solution to the transformed linearized system \eqref{CL'}.
-We can easily verify that the weak solution to the transformed linearized system \eqref{CL'} is indeed a weak solution to the linearized system \eqref{CL}.
-And this fact together with the uniqueness of weak solutions to the system \eqref{CL} gives the existence of a weak solution to the approximate linearized equations \eqref{CL} in Section 2.2.
+Let us briefly explain the main steps of our proof.
+First, we construct the approximate linear problem, derive the uniform estimates and employ a compactness argument to get the existence of a weak solution to the system \eqref{CL} in Section 2.2.
 Second, we exploit the property of the momentum equations and the regularity of the Stokes problem to establish the estimates of $|\eta+\theta|$, which, combined with an estimate for $\theta$, implies the boundedness for $\eta$.
 Due to presence of boundary here, some difficulties involved with controlling the boundary terms arise.
 To overcome such difficulties, the crucial step is to get a $H^2$-bound of ${\rm div}\bu$ near the boundary, for which we shall adopt the local isothermal coordinates used in \cite{Valli83, VZ86}.
-This strategy has also been used in \cite{Bessaih95,JO11} to study the low Mach limit of the compressible Navier-Stokes with non-slip boundary condition.
+This strategy has also been used in \cite{JO11} to study the low Mach number limit of the compressible Navier-Stokes equations with non-slip boundary condition.
 Then, summing up all the estimates for $(\bv,\theta)$ and $\eta$, we can establish the desired a priori uniform in $\epsilon$ estimates in view of the smallness of $\epsilon$ (see Section 3).
 Finally, we apply the Tikhonov fixed point theorem to obtain the existence of a strong solution.
-Moreover, with the help of the uniform a priori estimates, one can take to the limit to show the incompressible limit.
-We point out that due to the splitting, we have to impose that the energy equation should not possess a heat source.
-Furthermore, it is still open whether a strong solution of the steady incompressible or compressible Navier-Stokes equations is unique.
+Moreover, with the help of the uniform a priori estimates, one can take the limit to show the incompressible limit.
+We point out here that due to the splitting, we have to impose that the energy equation should not possess an external heat source.